LBROCHARD/echalote/README.md

 ## Features

-Super Notes, in its actual version has multiples features :
+Super Notes, in its actual version, has multiple features :

 - create an account
 - login
-- list all groups associated with the account in a retractable side bar
+- list all groups associated with the account in a retractable sidebar
 - create groups
 - modify and delete groups
 - add members to a group (letting them access its content)